interactivethings/catalog/docs/configuration/other.md

 If you want Catalog to run under a certain base path, e.g. `my-styleguide.com/catalog/about`, set the `basePath` configuration option.
 The base path will be prefixed to all page paths.

-This only works best together with `useBrowserHistory`.
+This works best together with `useBrowserHistory`.

 #### Route Settings Example